collaborativebioinformatics/Mosaicome/README.md

 #### **INS — Insertion prevalence in windows (outside BP)**

-We examined the fraction of reads around the breakpoint with at least one insertion.
+We examined the prevalence (fraction) of reads around the breakpoint with at least one insertion.
 **Plots:** Left = histogram.
 Right = KDE density (area≈1 per group).
 We note a pattern of **TP** shift to **high prevalence (≈0.7–1.0)**, while **FN** cluster **lower (≈0–0.4)**.
 Mann–Whitney U **p = 0.003** indicates a significant difference between TP and FN; with a higher median in TP (+0.156), insertion prevalence near the breakpoint is a useful discriminator of true INS in this dataset.